aurpelai/garmin-watchface-template/README.md

 The following is the list of supported scopes:

-- `comps`: A code change that affects one or more *components*
+- `comps`: A code change that affects one or more _components_
-- `ctrlrs`: A code change that affects one or more *controllers*
+- `ctrlrs`: A code change that affects one or more _controllers_
-- `settings` A code change that affects the watch face's settings
+- `settings`: A code change that affects the watch face's settings
-- `types` A code change that affects the *typing* of the code
+- `types`: A code change that affects the _typing_ of the code
-- `utils` A code change that mainly affects the `Utils` module
+- `utils`: A code change that mainly affects the `Utils` module

 #### Commit Message Examples